 (reviews and release date at the bottom of the page)

 Every person who carries a smartphone is a potential photographer, and access to professional cameras has never been easier.
 So it's safe to say that we have more photographers in this world than we have ever had in the past.
 But most photographers (and potential photographers) feel stagnation.
 They don't feel inspired, have a hard time establishing a style, or they don't even like their own work.
-Of course, there are plenty of people who are "killing it", but for the most part, people either don't know what to photograph (so they scroll Instagram and copy images that they love), or they don't realize how easy it is to create beautiful images without having expensive gear or access to a crazy location.
+Of course, there are plenty of people who are "killing it", but for the most part, people either don't know what to photograph (so they scroll Instagram to find inspiration), they’re stagnant and aren’t evolving artistically, or they don't realize how easy it is to create beautiful images without having expensive gear or access to crazy locations.

 It used to boggle my mind, but I finally realized that most of us approach photography from a technical standpoint and forget to consider intuition, perception, harmony, feeling, and conceptual thinking.
 The majority of photography courses and workshops focus only on the technical aspects of the craft.
 But that is only a fraction of what is needed to create a timeless photograph.
 The rest of it relies on how a person sees the world.
 We rely too much on metrics and numbers, and not enough on gut-instinct.

 That is where Photo Zero comes in; it is the bridge that connects the technical to the expressive side of photography.
 The technical covers how to use the camera, what settings to use at what time and where, or how to develop film and so on, whereas the expressive covers the unquantifiable.
 Photo Zero is a guide that approaches photography through exploring intuition, attention, grounding, conceptual thinking, design, and inward inquiry.